 Best Python Machine Learning Libraries

 Developers consider Python as one of the most efficient general-purpose languages.
 This language is simple enough to let specialists create almost anything their clients want.
 With the rise of big data and artificial intelligence, Python’s popularity started to grow in the realm of data-related development as well.
-Based on our experience in data science projects, we want to highlight our 10 best Python packages for machine learning.
+Based on our experience in data science projects, we want to highlight our 10 best Python packages for machine learning and explain how using them is beneficial for developers and clients.

 TensorFlow is an open-source numerical computing library for machine learning based on neural networks.
 In 2015, the Google Brain research team created it to use internally in Google products.
 Soon, its popularity among businesses has grown, so many startups and mature companies like Airbnb, Airbus, PayPal, VSCO, Twitter, and others started using it in their technology stacks.
 Several crucial criteria caused this library to get the first place on our list:

 - A resourceful library.
 TensorFlow has a flexible ecosystem of tools and community resources.
-Such toolsets let software engineers conduct machine learning and deep learning research as well as easily build and deploy ML-powered solutions of high quality;
+Such toolsets let software engineers efficiently conduct machine learning and deep learning research and easily build and deploy ML-powered solutions;

 - Easy deployment of ML models on various platforms.
 TensorFlow allows putting ML models in production mode across various platforms: in the cloud or on-premises, in the browser or on-device;